What does this AWS Solution do?

 The Instance Scheduler on AWS solution helps you control your AWS resource cost by configuring start and stop schedules for your Amazon Elastic Compute Cloud (Amazon EC2) and Amazon Relational Database Service (Amazon RDS) instances.

 It also helps reduce operational costs by stopping resources that are not in use and starting resources when capacity is needed.
 For example, a company can use Instance Scheduler on AWS in a production environment to automatically stop instances outside of business hours every day.
 If you leave all of your instances running at full utilization, this solution can result in reducing the instance utilization, which will reduce overall cost based on the schedules configured.

 Configure schedules or periods using SSM maintenance window

 AWS Solution overview

 The diagram below presents the architecture you can automatically deploy using the solution's implementation guide and accompanying AWS CloudFormation template.

 1. The AWS CloudFormation template sets up an Amazon CloudWatch event at a customer-defined interval.
-This event invokes the AWS Instance Scheduler AWS Lambda function.
-During configuration, the user defines the AWS Regions and accounts, as well as a custom tag that AWS Instance Scheduler will use to associate schedules with applicable Amazon EC2 and Amazon RDS instances.
+This event invokes the Instance Scheduler AWS Lambda function.
+During configuration, the user defines the AWS Regions and accounts, as well as a custom tag that Instance Scheduler on AWS will use to associate schedules with applicable Amazon EC2 and Amazon RDS instances.

 2. These values are stored in Amazon DynamoDB, and the Lambda function retrieves them each time it runs.
 You can then apply the custom tag to applicable instances.